-When I am writing this blog post, the rain is tapping against the window.
+While I am writing this post, the rain is tapping against the window.
 It really is such a perfect day to stay at home, wrapped up under a blanket and with the fire on, with a cup of hot chocolate and some pepparkakor!

-There are a few sweet delights that are absolutely linked to Sweden, like kanelbullar and pepparkakor or ginger biscuits.
-Even though I eat them throughout the year, pepparkakor are really typical for the fall and the weeks before Christmas 🙂
+There are a few sweet delights that are absolutely linked to Sweden, like kanelbullar and pepparkakor or ginger cookies.
+Even though I eat them throughout the year, pepparkakor are really typical for the fall and the weeks before Christmas.

 Tip: make a lot of dough and bake some fresh cookies every day.
 You can safely store the dough for a few days in the refrigerator.
 You could even freeze the dough with no problems.

 If you’re learning Swedish: en pepparkaka, två pepparkakor